 In 2014, the Chilean government increased the existing tax on high-sugar soft drinks by 5% and decreased the tax on low-sugar soft drinks by 3%, which resulted in reduced affordability for soft drinks (Cuadrado et al., 2020).

-In 2014, Mexico instituted a tax of 1 Mexican peso per liter (approximately 5.5 U.S. cents at the time) for all beverages with added sugar, which resulted in a decrease of 7.3% per capita sales of sugar-sweetened beverages and a 5.2% increase on SSBs of per capita sales of water (Colchero et al., 2016).
-The sugar-sweetened beverage tax in Mexico also altered spending on SSBs of lower-income households, residents living in urban areas, and families with children more (Colchero et al., 2017).
+In 2014, Mexico instituted a tax of 1 Mexican peso per liter (approximately 5.5 U.S. cents at the time) on all beverages with added sugar, which resulted in a decrease of 7.3% in per capita sales of sugar-sweetened beverages and a 5.2% increase in SSBs of per capita sales of water (Colchero et al., 2016).
+The sugar-sweetened beverage tax in Mexico also more altered spending on SSBs of lower-income households, residents living in urban areas, and families with children (Colchero et al., 2017).

 There are also other ways that a soda tax would reduce sugar consumption from SSBs.
 For example, in 2017, Portugal implemented a 0.08 euros per liter tax for drinks that contain less than 80 grams of sugar per liter, and a 0.16 euros tax per liter for drinks that contain 80 grams or more sugar per liter, plus VAT, which mainly resulted in reduced added sugar content from manufacturers that wanted to avoid the tax, which still reduced overall sugar consumption by consumers (Gonçalves & Pereira dos Santos, 2020).